 If you are an expat working in the Netherlands, you will likely encounter rules and regulations that differ from those in your native country.
 Dealing with these new rules can be a time-consuming task.
-For example, each expat working in the Netherlands is required to file income taxes in the Netherlands, regardless of the duration of their stay.
+For example, each expat working in the Netherlands is required to file income taxes, regardless of the duration of their stay.
 Due to the complexities of Dutch tax laws, this can lead to difficult questions.
-Additionally, an expat working in the Netherlands must obtain a valid BSN number from their local tax office and keep a record of their earnings to ensure they comply with all relevant Dutch legislation.
+Additionally, an expat working in the Netherlands must obtain a valid BSN number from their local tax office.
+An expat also needs to keep a record of their earnings to ensure they comply with all relevant Dutch legislation.
 WePayPeople’s Dutch Umbrella Company is perfectly equipped to assist with cases such as these.
-We provide specialised services for expats in the Netherlands and can help you with any questions you may have during your stay.
+We provide specialised services for expats and we can help you with any questions you may have during your stay.

 The Dutch Umbrella Company expat desk provides expatriate and immigration services to a wide range of international and Dutch clients, ranging from small- and medium-sized enterprises to multinationals.
 Our success is based on the combination of high levels of service and a transparent, highly competitive fee structure.